Home for Global Students

 • Common Amenities: The Mews Oxford provides a well-managed and secure student living environment with a strong focus on community and convenience.
 It offers social spaces such as a courtyard and games area, along with regular events to help students build connections.

-• Rent: The Mews is all-inclusive student housing, starting from £214 per week.
+• Rent: The Mews is all-inclusive student housing, starting from £215 per week.
 It is one of the more budget-friendly PBSA options in Oxford with modern common amenities.

 When does Oxford University Accommodation Open for 2026/27?

-The opening timeline for Oxford University’s 2026/27 accommodation began in April 2026, depending on your student type.
+The opening timeline for Oxford University accommodation for 2026/27 began in April 2026, depending on your student type.
 For graduate students applying through the central University accommodation system (such as Castle Mill or 143 Walton Street), the application window for the 2026/27 academic year opened on Monday, 13 April 2026.
 In contrast, undergraduate accommodation is usually managed directly by individual colleges, and each college follows its own application timeline and deadlines.
 The application timeline usually runs from mid-May to early August 2026, after receiving an academic offer.

 Where do Most Students Live in Oxford?